Matt Vierling Player Props: Tigers vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have a 4.32 team ERA that ranks 16th across all league pitching staffs.
+- The Orioles' 4.20 team ERA ranks 16th among all league pitching staffs.

-- The Orioles rank 16th in baseball in home runs surrendered (23 total, 1.2 per game).
+- Orioles pitchers combine to rank 15th in baseball in home runs given up (27 total, 1.1 per game).

-- Rodriguez (0-0 with a 6.91 ERA and 19 strikeouts in 14 1/3 innings pitched) makes the start for the Orioles, his fourth of the season.
+- Gibson (4-0) takes the mound for the Orioles in his sixth start of the season.
+He has a 3.60 ERA in 30 2/3 innings pitched, with 24 strikeouts.

-- In his most recent appearance -- out of the bullpen on Friday -- the right-hander tossed 2/3 innings against the Detroit Tigers while surrendering hits.
+- In his last appearance -- out of the bullpen on Sunday -- the right-hander threw 2/3 innings against the Detroit Tigers while surrendering hits.

-- The 23-year-old has put up a 6.91 ERA and 11.9 strikeouts per nine innings across three games this season, while giving up a batting average of .276 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.